Washington Income Taxes

 Washington state has a "syrup tax."
 The $1-per-gallon tax is imposed on the retail or wholesale of syrup used to make carbonated beverages.
 It's collected by wholesalers when the syrup is sold.
 If retailers didn't pay the tax on their wholesale purchase, they directy pay the tax to the Washington Department of Revenue.

 Successive sales of previously-taxed syrup are exempt from the tax.

 Funds collected from the "syrup tax" are used by the WA violence reduction/drug enforcement account.

-For more information, you can visit the website of the Washington Department of Revenue.
+For more information on Washington state income taxes, you can visit the website of the Washington Department of Revenue.